DZone's Article Submission Guidelines

 - You may also submit articles on the behalf of others, assuming you have permission to do so.
 Please note that the original author must have their own DZone account conforming to the Account Basics guidelines and must be listed as the author in the Contributors section of your post.

 - We do not permit plagiarized content.
 We screen articles for plagiarism before they run on DZone and will automatically reject them if they are plagiarized.
+To learn more, check out this page on how to avoid plagiarism and cite sources.
 Furthermore:

 - Any published articles found to be plagiarized will be immediately deleted.